Professional Pilot Program

 Students enrolled in the course are required to fly approximately 1.5 hours per day and must have sufficient funds to maintain current accounts for this expenditure, as well as the additional expenditure of Groundschool, books and supply, etc. as indicated on the individual course outlines for the Private Pilot, Commercial Pilot, Multi-engine, and Instrument Ratings (Group 1) for the duration of the course.
-For International students, our admissions process requires that you send a $1000 administrative fee, payable to Langley Flying School, which will be used to fund administrative and courier costs.
-This fee will entitle you with a Letter of Acceptance, and from which $500 will reimbursed upon completing your Private Pilot Licence.
+For International students, our admissions process requires that you send a $500 administrative fee, payable to Langley Flying School, which will be used to fund administrative and courier costs.
 Students must pay-as-they-go.
 All students are encouraged to maintain financial reserves as discussed in the cost section of individual course outlines

 Contact Office Administration for further information.